Xena alarmed disclock review

 It’s important to note that a disclock won’t prevent your bike from being picked up physically and thrown into the back of a van – that’s why you need to chain it to something immovable – but it will prevent ride-aways.

 The XX15 (there is also an XX14 and an XX10 – the former using the same pin as the 15 but with a shorter reach and the 10 using a smaller pin) and all three are available with a built-in 120dB alarm.
-This can either be activated mechanically or, like the XX15 being reviewed here, the alarm can be activated and deactivated – as well as several functions tweaked – using an app on your smartphone.

 First things first – it’s a weighty, hefty bit of metal.
 It uses a double-locking mechanism, so you have to use the key to unlock it and lock it onto the bike’s brake disc, offering greater security than a push-to-lock version (there’s a 6mm version of this too).
 It uses a 14mm diameter hardened, carbide-reinforced pin to pass through the disc and this locks into a stainless-steel body.

-Unlocking the Xena XX15 alarmed disclock
+Unlocking the Xena disc lock

 Backing up the physical properties is a 120dB alarm, which is triggered by vibrations or movement and will draw attention to the bike if someone tries to mess with the lock – or the bike – when it’s armed.
 Contrary to traditional alarmed disclocks, instead of the alarm being deactivated when you remove it from the bike, with the obvious chance of setting it off yourself as you remove it, the Xena version can be controlled via Bluetooth by the app on your smartphone.